-- \ Overcompensation of the vertical keystone correction value will result in a narrowing of the horizontal keystone adjustment range.
-Likewise, overcompensation of the horizontal keystone correction value results in a narrowed vertical adjustment range. - \ Menus and other on-screen displays are not adjusted.
+- Overcompensation of the vertical keystone correction value will result in a narrowing of the horizontal keystone adjustment range.
+Likewise, overcompensation of the horizontal keystone correction value results in a narrowed vertical adjustment range. - Menus and other on-screen displays are not adjusted. - The screen examples have been depicted in an exaggerated form to aid in description.